Cafeteria: History

 During the 1893 World's Columbian Exposition in Chicago, entrepreneur John Kruger built an American version of the smörgåsbord he had seen while traveling in Sweden.
-Emphasizing the simplicity and light fare, he called it the 'Cafeteria' - Spanish for 'coffee shop'.
+Emphasizing the simplicity and light fare, he called it the 'Cafeteria' - Spanish for "coffee shop".
 The exposition attracted over 27 million visitors (half the U.S. population at the time) in six months, and it was because of Kruger's operation that the United States first heard the term and experienced the self-service dining format.

 Meanwhile, the chain of Childs Restaurants quickly grew from about 10 locations in New York City in 1890 to hundreds across the U.S. and Canada by 1920.
-Childs is credited with the innovation of adding trays and a "tray line" to the self-service format, introduced in 1898 at their 130 Broadway location.
+Childs is credited with the innovation of adding trays and a "tray line" to the self-service format, which was introduced in 1898 at its 130 Broadway location.
 Childs did not change its format of sit-down dining, however.
-This was soon the standard design for most Childs Restaurants, and, ultimately, the dominant method for succeeding cafeterias.
+This soon became the standard design for most Childs Restaurants and, ultimately, the dominant method for successful cafeterias.

 It has been conjectured that the 'cafeteria craze' in the United States started in May 1905, when Helen Mosher opened a downtown L.A. restaurant where people chose their food at a long counter and carried their trays to their tables.
 California has a long history in the cafeteria format - notably the Boos Brothers Cafeterias, and the Clifton's Cafeteria and Schaber's.
 The earliest cafeterias in California were opened at least 12 years after Kruger's Cafeteria, and Childs already had many locations around the country.
 Horn & Hardart, an automat format chain (different from cafeterias), was well established in the mid-Atlantic region before 1900.

-By the 1960s, cafeteria-style restaurant chains dominated the culture of the Southern United States, and to a lesser extent the Southwest and Midwest.
+By the 1960s, cafeteria-style restaurant chains dominated the culture of the Southern United States, and to a lesser extent, the Southwest and Midwest.
 There were numerous prominent chains, many of which (such as S&W Cafeteria, Furr's, and Wyatt's Cafeteria) closed in the 1980s, 1990s, and early 2000s due to competition from fast food chains, all-you-can-eat buffets and other casual dining establishments.